eCourts Services are currently only available for: Harnett, Johnston, Lee, Wake

 Current list of Bondsman/Sureties authorized to write a bond in a specified county.

 When two parties can’t come to an agreement on a particular conflict, a mediator can help provide assistance.

 NCAOC offers access to criminal and civil court data.

 Submit a complaint or concern about policies or practices related to language access services.

 Learn how to obtain a criminal background check for yourself or others.

-Submit a request depending on the type of record.
+Find options to make a Judicial Branch record request depending on the type of record.
 Options may include online, by mail, or in person.

 If you have a disability and need a reasonable accommodation, please submit this form for the county where the hearing or other court activity is scheduled.

 Spoken foreign language court interpreters are provided at state expense for all Limited English Proficient (LEP) parties in interest in most court proceedings.